-Transfer for certain schools including NIU would likely pursue the Associate in Science at ECC, though the Associate in Arts may align better for specific transfer schools.
-Plan to discuss with your academic advisor.
+Transfer for certain schools, including NIU, would likely pursue the Associate in Science at ECC, though the Associate in Arts may align better for specific transfer schools.
+Plan to discuss this with your academic advisor.

 Students interested in Elementary Education and related careers requiring an AAS degree or VS/BVS certificate at ECC can pursue: